How to find the perfect lights for your balconies

 It wouldn’t be a lie to assume balconies are the gardens of today.
 They are the spaces we unwind and relax after a long day; grow our plants, if any; socialize and entertain guests; take time to enjoy the outdoors, or simply sit back and watch life as it happens in front of us.

 Houses with balconies aren’t seen as fancy or extravagant without good reason.
 In the age of sprawling apartment complexes growing at an extraordinary pace, balconies are the most outdoor space most people can ask for.
 Most balconies, for this very reason, do not have too much space, so you need to make smart decisions with furniture and lighting to make the most of what you have.

 Here are a few pointers you can keep in mind:

 Note the dimensions and location

 The process of finding the perfect lights for your balcony begins with a very important step- observation.
-Now, this may sound obvious to you but we emphasise the importance of taking note of the balcony space, dimensions and direction so you know what area needs illumination and how.
+Now, this may sound obvious to you but we emphasize the importance of taking note of the balcony space, dimensions, and direction so you know what area needs illumination and how.
 This allows you to plan your lights better and ensure you’re not leaving any space in the dark.